cloud-gov/cg-site/_docs/getting-started/concepts.md

   - /overview/terminology/system-terminology
 ---

-Here's an overview of key cloud.gov terms and concepts. cloud.gov uses Cloud Foundry terms, so the [Cloud Foundry glossary](http://docs.cloudfoundry.org/concepts/glossary.html) is a helpful reference too.
+Here's an overview of key Cloud.gov terms and concepts.
+Cloud.gov uses Cloud Foundry terms, so the [Cloud Foundry glossary](http://docs.cloudfoundry.org/concepts/glossary.html) is a helpful reference too.

 ## Organizations

-Your work inside cloud.gov takes place within [organizations](http://docs.cloudfoundry.org/concepts/roles.html#orgs), or "orgs" for short.
+Your work inside Cloud.gov takes place within [organizations](http://docs.cloudfoundry.org/concepts/roles.html#orgs), or "orgs" for short.
 Orgs group together users for management and present a shared perimeter for services, domains and quotas.
 When your account is created, it may already have permissions in an existing org.

 ### List available orgs